wso2/micro-integrator/README.md

 Please follow the steps below to build WSO2 Micro Integrator from the source code.

-1. Clone or download the source code from this repository (https://github.com/wso2/micro-integrator).
+1. Clone or download the source code from this [micro-integrator](https://github.com/wso2/micro-integrator) repository.
 2. Run the maven command `mvn clean install` from the root directory of the repository.
 3. The generated Micro Integrator distribution can be found at `micro-integrator/distribution/target/wso2mi-<version>.zip`.